-13.1: All free kicks are indirect.
+- 13.1: All free kicks are indirect.
 The ball must be stationary when the kick is taken.
 The kicker may not score directly from an indirect free kick.
-The ball must move at least 20cm from the position where the kick was taken or another player must touch the ball before it is kicked towards the goal.
-If an indirect free kick is kicked directly into the opponents' goal, a goal kick is awarded to the opponent team.

-13.2: All players of the team not taking the free kick must be at a distance greater than 60cm (for KidSize) or 90cm (for TeenSize) from the ball.
-If, when a free kick is taken, an opponent is closer to the ball than the required distance, the kick is retaken.

-13.3: The ball is in play when it is touched, or 10 seconds after the referee has given the signal.
+The ball must move at least 20cm from the position where the kick was taken or must be touched by another player before being kicked towards the goal.
+If an indirect free kick is kicked directly into the opponents' goal, a goal kick is awarded to the opponent team. - 13.2: All players of the team not taking the free kick must be at a distance greater than 60cm (for KidSize) or 90cm (for TeenSize) from the ball.
+If, when a free kick is taken, an opponent is closer to the ball than the required distance, the kick is retaken. - 13.3: The ball is in play when it is touched, or 10 seconds after the referee has given the signal.